 Have you ever ‘Googled’ your own brand?
 It could be your company, a product you sell, or your own name.
 Do you like what you see?
 Will potential clients like it?
 Before a prospective client approaches you for business, they look online to find out more about your brand – consistency, description of your business and body of work.
 Wikipedia pages are not for everyone, and if your company or business has one, it will not only add to the credibility of your firm but also makes your online presence more cemented.
 There are a great many benefits of having a Wikipedia page of your own.

-- Improves your reputation and credibility: Today’s customers do a thorough check before buying or availing of, any service.
+Today’s customers do a thorough check before buying or availing of, any service.
 A Wikipedia page provides independent verification of your existence.
-Buyers are wary of scams and a well-made Wikipedia page will help lure customers and convince them that you are legitimate.
+Buyers are wary of scams.
+A well-made Wikipedia page will help lure customers and convince them that you are legitimate.
 A Wiki page is like a seal of approval and a well-made Wikipedia page is the icing on the cake!
-Wiki articles need to have citations for everything mentioned – whether your business is being talked about by others or just to list its achievements.
+Wiki articles need to have citations for everything mentioned – whether other are talking about your business or just to list its achievements.
 Nothing goes on to a page without relevant sources.
 Availing the service of Wikipedia page writers then is a wise decision.

 All things considered, a Wikipedia page is perceived to be reliable and credible.
 It is about the most obvious way to uplift your online presence, which is also what makes it so niche.
 We at Facilius, understand this thoroughly and believe in an extensive step-by-step approach to help you put your best ‘Wikipedia’ foot forward!